andrewoid/evolution-java/rx_retrofit_gson.md

     // configure Retrofit for the dummyjson website Retrofit retrofit = new Retrofit.Builder()
                 .baseUrl("https://dummyjson.com/")
-                // Configure Retrofit to use GSON to turn the JSON into Objects .addConverterFactory(GsonConverterFactory.create())
+                // Configure Retrofit to use Gson to turn the Json into Objects .addConverterFactory(GsonConverterFactory.create())
                 // Configure Retrofit to use Rx
                 .addCallAdapterFactory(RxJava3CallAdapterFactory.create())